Information on laws and taxes for British nationals who want to buy or let property in Spain.

 - a paid-up receipt for the previous owner’s annual property tax (IBI).
 It is also wise to get a certificate from the town hall proving that there are no unpaid rates from previous years

-- the Catastral certificate giving the exact boundaries and square metres of your land.
-The Cadastral record will be linked to the Land Register record by a cadastral reference which will be included in both.
+- the cadastral certificate giving the exact boundaries and square metres of your land - this will be linked to the land register record by a cadastral reference number.
 You should ensure that the property and land description contained in both records matches

 - receipt to prove all utility bills have been paid by the previous owner

-On completion, the public deed should reflect an accurate description of the property.
-It is advisable that you register the property in your name with the Land Registry as soon as possible to ensure full protection of your rights.
+On completion, the public deed should contain an accurate description of the property.
+You should register the property in your name with the Land Registry as soon as possible to ensure full protection of your rights.
 The notary can even send advance notification to the Land Registry electronically once the public deed is signed.

 Buying property in certain areas